 Detection times in blood

 Blood is a more invasive matrix, used in medical, toxicological, or official contexts.
-It is better suited for assessing recent presence, but its detection window is generally shorter than urine for many substances.
+It is better suited for assessing recent presence, but its detection window is generally shorter than that of urine for many substances.

 Why blood is different